 1. What is ERO?

-ERO, or Essential Returns Objective, is a Financial Advisory software platform based on Nobel Prize winning statistical analytics and extensive research which is made up of two tools, The Optimizer and The Calculator.
+ERO, or Essential Returns Objective, is a Financial Advisory analytics platform based on Nobel Prize winning statistical analytics and extensive research which is made up of two tools, The Optimizer and The Calculator.

-It is designed to work alongside a Financial Advisor to shift the focus of the service away from risk-based investing, to goal-based investing, which meets the goals of a client better, faster and more effectively.
+It is designed to work alongside a Financial Advisor to shift the focus of the service away from risk-based investing, to goal-based investing, which meets the goals of a client better, faster and more effectively using Mutual Funds and ETFs.

 This builds confidence in your financial service and provides fiduciary liability protection in a cost-effective and efficient way.